ahmadcodesss/Vehicle-Management-System/README.md

 # Vehicle Management System

-A console-based C++ application for managing vehicle and owner records built around core Object-Oriented Programming principles.
+A console-based Vehicle Management System built in C++ that demonstrates core Object-Oriented Programming principles.
+The system allows users to manage records for Cars, Bikes, and Trucks along with their respective owner information.

+## Features

+- Display all vehicle records by type
+- Search vehicles by registration number
+- Add new vehicle entries
+- Delete existing vehicle entries
+- Edit vehicle information
+- Manage owner information linked to vehicles

-## About
+## OOP Concepts Applied

-The system uses an abstract base class `Vehicle` with pure virtual functions to enforce a common interface across three derived classes — Car, Bike, and Truck.
-Inheritance allows each subclass to extend base attributes with type-specific fields.
-Runtime polymorphism is achieved through virtual functions, encapsulation is enforced by keeping all attributes private, and constructor chaining delegates initialization from derived classes to the base class.

-Owner records are linked to vehicles through a shared registration number, enabling cross-referencing between two separate data structures.
+- **Abstraction** — `Vehicle` is an abstract base class with a pure virtual function `vehicleType()`
+- **Inheritance** — `Car`, `Bike`, and `Truck` inherit common attributes and behavior from `Vehicle`
+- **Polymorphism** — `displayInfo()` and `inputInfo()` are overridden in each derived class for type-specific behavior
+- **Encapsulation** — All data members are private, accessible only through public member functions
+- **Constructor Overloading** — Each class supports both default and parameterized constructors
+- **Virtual Destructor** — Ensures proper memory cleanup when deleting derived objects through a base pointer

 ## Tech Stack

-- **Language:** C++
+- Language: C++
-- **Concepts:** Abstraction, Inheritance, Polymorphism, Encapsulation, Virtual Destructors
+- Paradigm: Object-Oriented Programming

-## Features
+## Project Structure

-- Add, search, edit and delete vehicle records
-- Separate categories for Cars, Bikes and Trucks
-- Owner records linked to vehicles via registration number
-- Menu-driven console interface
+- `main.cpp` — Contains all class definitions and implementations including Vehicle, Car, Bike, Truck, and Owner